wp-plugins/eg-attachments/readme.txt

 = Usage =

+Four ways to include the list of attachments into a post:
-* When editing a post, you can see a *paper clip* button in TinyMCE bar.
-* Click on this button, choose the options, and click insert.
+* With the *paper clip* button in TinyMCE bar.
+Click on this button, choose the options, and click insert,
+* With the shortcode [attachments *options* ]
+* With the automatic shortcode: go to the **Settings / EG-Attachments**, and choose to activate the auto-shortcode.
+The list of attachments will be added to your post automatically.
 * In a template file, add the following code: `<?php do_shortcode('[attachments *options*]'); ?>`

+New (1.7.4): the plugin can display the list of attachments of the post being edited.
+Go to **Settings / EG-Attachments**, chapter *Administration Interface* for further details.

 The shortcode options are: